alexendy/nite2-python-bindings/README.md

 ---

 The classes and method follow the C++ API.
 Only the following has changed:
-* UserTrackerFrameRef.getUsers returns a list of user IDs instead of an array of UserData objects.
-You have to get the UserData objects manually with UserTrackerFrameRef.getUserById
+* UserTrackerFrameRef.getUsers() returns a list of user IDs instead of an array of UserData objects.
+You have to get the UserData objects manually with UserTrackerFrameRef.getUserById(uid)
 * Everything that returns a nite::Status instead returns a boolean (True if STATUS_OK, False otherwise)
 * SkeletonJoint.getOrientation() and SkeletonJoint.getPosition() return lists of floats with the coordinates instead of Quaternion/Point3D objects.
-The order is (w, x, y, z) for orientations and (x, y, z) for positions
+The order is (w, x, y, z) for orientations and (x, y, z) for positions.